nextuav/nextuav-docs/docs/launchpad/terms-and-conditions.md

 - __Service__ refers to the Application.

+- __UAV__ refers to the UAV that is controlled using the Application.

 - __Terms and Conditions__ (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.